The Apple Watch Series 3 broke the law of trilogies by making its third installment the best one yet.

 Even with the cellular radio, the Series 3’s case is identical in size to its predecessor too, with just 0.25mm added to the rear crystal bump.
 Which is pretty impressive, considering the girth of some of Android Wear’s cellular smartwatches.

-5) You can use to stream Apple Music (but not Spotify)
+5) You can use to stream Apple Music and Spotify

-One of the coolest things you can do with the Series 3’s cellular connection is stream music from the whole of Apple Music’s library (that’s 40 million songs).
+One of the coolest things you can do with the Series 3’s cellular connection is stream music from the whole of Apple Music’s library and now also Spotify too, you won't be able to do that with an older Apple Watch.

 Combine it with some Airpods (or other Bluetooth headphones), and you’ve got a pretty awesome, wrist-based successor to the iPod nano for your running tunes.
 And all without having to carry a bulky smartphone.

-6) It comes with all of watchOS 4’s treats (including bonus heart-rate tricks)
+6) It comes with all of watchOS 7’s treats

 7) It should feel a lot zippier